 Congratulations to Ciao-Wei Chen.
-His paper “The Effect of Income Shifting on the Information Environment: Evidence from Two-Stage Least Squares and SFAS 131” with Brad Hepfer (Texas A&M), Phil Quinn (University of Washington), and Ryan Wilson (Oregon), has been accepted for publication at Review of Accounting Studies.
+His paper, “The Effect of Tax-Motivated Income Shifting on Information Asymmetry” with Brad Hepfer (Texas A&M), Phil Quinn (Washington), and Ryan Wilson (Oregon), has been accepted for publication at Review of Accounting Studies.
 This paper was … Continued

 Six outstanding faculty in the Gies College of Business have been announced as the first class of recipients for the newly established Dean’s Impact Award: Angel Chatterton, Noah Isserman, Robert Metzger, Hayden Noel, Rachel Schwartz, and Martin Widdicks.
 This new … Continued